MichaelRafalski/coding-challenge/README.md

 1. **Branch/Repo**:

-   - Create your own branch in the provided repository and commit your changes regularly.
+   - Fork the repository and create your own branch to implement the solution.
+   - Commit your changes regularly.

 2. **Do not open a pull request**:

-   - Submit the completed project as a GitHub branch or zip file.
+   - Submit the completed project by sharing the link to your forked repository and the branch name.
+   - Alternatively, you can submit your solution as a **zip file** if necessary.

 3. **Run Instructions**:

    - Ensure that your submission includes clear instructions on how to run the project.

 ---